-“I’ve known some creepy guys,” said Kathy.
+“I’ve known some creepy guys,” said Jenna.
 “Although I don’t mind a little spanking and tying, you know, if I really know the guy.”

-“I understand,” said Ben.
+“I understand,” said Tyler.
 “I don’t think that’s weird.
 I’ve done a little spanking myself.”

 “What bugs me is the power games.”